minimusic/DataSubscription/README.md

 ### Subscribe to the Publisher

 You should only subscribe when you are ready to handle the response as you will get an immediate publication of the current data state when you subscribe (e.g. don't subscribe before your `UITableView` has been created).
-In this example, dependancy injection is handle by a global `container` object:
+In this example, dependancy injection is handled by a global `container` object:
 ```swift
 container.manager.subscribe(self)
 ```